 296 Knowlton Hall

 I am an Assistant Professor of Practice at The Ohio State University.
 Previously, I held postdoctoral fellowships at Princeton University and Tulane.
 I received a Ph.D. in Government from Cornell University in 2014.

-Before beginning my doctoral studies at Cornell I served as a U.S. Peace Corps in Bolivia between 2004 and 2006, where my work focused on regional economic development planning.
+Before beginning my doctoral studies I served with the U.S. Peace Corps in Bolivia between 2004 and 2006, where my work focused on regional economic development planning.